holtgrewe/tracdox/trac-sphinx/source/Tutorial/Parsing.rst

 Thus, in SeqAn, the files are parsed "on the fly" as they are read.
 Using compiler nomenclauture, bioinformatics parsers often only have to be `tokenizers <http://en.wikipedia.org/wiki/Tokenizing>`_.
 Making writing such simple parsers easy is the main aim of the ``read*`` and ``skip*`` functions in SeqAn.
-NB: By using [dox:CharArrayStream Char Array Streams], you can also use the parsing infrastructure on in-memory data.
+NB: By using :dox:`CharArrayStream Char Array Streams`, you can also use the parsing infrastructure on in-memory data.

 For each considered class of characters, there often is a read and a skip function.
 There are two big types of classes: White-listing/inclusion (``read*X*``) of certain characters and black-listing/exclusion (``readUntil*X*``) of certain characters.